eskayML/vybeScope/README.md

 - 🐋 Customizable whale alerts for large transactions
 - 📊 Token stats, price, and top holders lookup
 - 💼 Personal dashboard for wallet and alert management
-- 🔔 Real-time notifications and analytics
+- 🔔 Real-time notifications for whale alerts and Tracked Wallet Transactions
 - 🤖 Research Agent Telegram Mini App (For advanced AI analytics and research.)
-- ⚡ No database required—lightweight and portable

 ## Quick Start
 1. Clone the repo and install requirements: